jeet-sarkar-codes/api-client-simulator/README.md

 # API Client Simulator

-Python script that interacts with the Flask-based Diagnostic API.
+This is a lightweight Python script that simulates API interactions with a backend.
+It sends GET requests to defined endpoints and parses the JSON response for testing or monitoring.

+## 🔧 Technologies Used
+- Python 3.12
+- `requests` library
+- Localhost testing against Flask APIs

-## Features
+## ⚙️ Features
-- Sends GET requests to `/status` and `/run-diagnostics`
+- Connects to `/status` and `/run-diagnostics`
-- Prints JSON responses
+- Prints structured JSON outputs
-- Handles basic errors
+- Handles basic exception scenarios

+## 📁 Project Files
+- `client.py` – API interaction script
+- `README.md` – Project guide

-## Usage
+## 📌 Notes

-python client.py
+Designed to reinforce client-server architecture understanding and API consumption logic.
+Acts as a test companion for my Flask backend projects.